chungdavid/notes/content/posts/alberta21/index.md

 # weight: 1
 tags: ["first","travel"]
 author: "David Chung"
 description: "My first post on this site!
-I've always wanted to consolidate my travel notes into one website and finally got around to doing it.
+I've always wanted to consolidate my travel notes into a website and finally got around to doing it.
 This post is a little late considering my trip was over a year ago but I figured it's better late than never."
 canonicalURL: "https://davidchung.me/notes/alberta2021" # url of post
 searchHidden: false
 showToc: true